MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 // 1

-In the Data Manager sections (*Data Sources*, *Guidance on Common Connectors* and *Entities*), we will explain how to bring data from many of your sources:
+In the Data Manager sections (*Data Sources*, *Common Connectors Guidance* and *Entities*), we will explain how to bring data from many of your sources:

 - Transactional sources
 - Observational sources